okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-test/main/index.md

 ## Next steps

 This completes the [Build a SCIM provisioning integration](/docs/guides/scim-provisioning-integration-overview/) series.
-You now have a private SCIM integration that's successfully built and tested.
+You now have a private SCIM integration that's successfully built and tested for your org users.

-If you would like to expose your SCIM integration to your customers who also use Okta, submit your integration to the [Okta Integration Network](https://www.okta.com/integrations/) (OIN).
-Integrations listed in the OIN catalog are available to all Okta customers to use.
-See [Submit an integration with the OIN Wizard](/docs/guides/submit-oin-app/scim/main/) to submit your SCIM integration using the OIN Wizard.
+If you want to expose your SCIM integration to your customers who also use Okta, submit it to the Okta Integration Network (OIN).
+Integrations listed in the [OIN catalog](https://www.okta.com/integrations/) are available to all Okta customers to use.

+* See [Publish an OIN integration](/docs/guides/submit-app-overview/) to understand the submission process for publishing an integration.
+* Review the [OIN submission requirements](/docs/guides/submit-app-prereq/) before starting the submission process.
+* Use the [OIN Wizard: Submit an integration](/docs/guides/submit-oin-app/scim/main/) guide to connect, test, and submit your Okta SCIM integration it to the OIN.